|30 May 2012||#1|

 Now for my question: Does the ODBC config "embed" itself somewhere on Windows 7 outside of the actual config utility?
 Like somewhere in the registry, or in an .ini file?

 At this point I suspect the problem has something to do with the ODBC config not correcting itself (upon being altered via the utility) at the location/file where the actual ODBC info is written.
 Here is my evidence:

 In order for this software to work you have to have the ODBC configured because the data source is located on a server and by default the software does not know where this is.
 It is critical and the program simply will not run without this configuration.
 This brings us to Windows 7 x64.

 I did the initial ODBC configuration through the x32 config utility located in System32 and the program ran like it was supposed to.
 As I looked further there was one option that I didn't set correctly; Use ANSI nulls, paddings and warnings must be unchecked for the program to work completely.
 You will be able to log in otherwise, and access most of the program, but the errors reported by this user are indicative of this option not being unchecked.

 My Windows XP x32 had the same problem and when I unchecked the Use ANSI nulls, paddings and warnings, the prgram begun to function completely and there were no more issues.
 However, when I did the same for the Windows 7 x64 machine, it still had the same issues.
 After much thought, I went ahead and deleted the entire ODBC entry and the program still ran!
 This tells me that the software is looking somewhere else for the ODBC settings, possibly the initial settings, and anything done thereafter was not accounted for and thus the software continued to malfunction.

 Does this make any sense?
 Again, this program can not run without the ODBC configured so if I delete the entry it should fail at the point of logging in.
-Other notes

 I made the changes with admin rights.